ngaretou/usfm_bible/README.md

   - Note there must be those four fonts - if you only have one font, make copies and rename so those files are there.
     - This is a hack to deal with a Flutter limitation and hopefully will be eliminated. https://docs.flutter.dev/cookbook/design/fonts#2-declare-the-font-in-the-pubspec
 - Some translations are available in the appDef and pulled directly from your existing project.
 Some are not a part of SAB's translation strings and you can provide those five that usfm_bible uses for your language in assets/translations.json.
 Include the translations there with the language codes from the Interface/Language/Language Codes column.
+  - Before using make sure the following Interface translations are filled in for all of the languages you want to use in the interface:
+    - Search
+    - Settings_Title
+    - Settings_Interface_Language
+    - Menu_About
+    - Menu_Item_Copy
+    - Menu_Item_Share
 - In index.html:
   - Change app name in the \<title> tag
   - Change \<base href> to your subfolder if your web app is not in the root of your site.
 (More instructions in the comments of index.html.)